 Gehan de Silva Wijeyeratne

-Gehan has lived and worked for over 25 years in London.
+Gehan has lived and worked for over 30 years in London.
 He grew up in Sri Lanka and consequently has a deep interest in the natural history of the tropics as well as that of the Western Hemisphere.
 Gehan is amongst a handful of field naturalists in the world who have written and photographed field guides spanning terrestrial mammals, marine mammals, birds, butterflies, dragonflies, wild flowers, and trees.
 His books have been published by international publishers, including Bloomsbury, Bradt, John Beaufoy, and New Holland.
 He has a unique mix of experience in the financial services sector as well as in wildlife tourism, combined with field experience as a writer-naturalist.

-He is widely credited as the person who branded Sri Lanka as a top wildlife destination.
+He is widely credited as the person who branded Sri Lanka as a top all-round wildlife destination.
 He combined science, fieldwork, writing, photography, publishing, and business skills with a flair for taking a story to local and international print and film media.
 In the words of British author and television wildlife presenter Bill Oddie, no single individual has done so much to raise the profile of a country for its wildlife.
 Gehan’s efforts have made him a wildlife celebrity in Sri Lanka.
 After working for ten years in Sri Lanka, he returned to London, where he continues to write on worldwide natural history.

 Articles by Gehan de Silva Wijeyeratne